Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 If a string has `n` distinct characters, it will have `n!` permutations.

 This problem follows the <b>Sliding Window pattern</b>, and we can use a similar <i>sliding window</i> strategy as discussed in <b>[Longest Substring with K Distinct Characters](#longest-substring-with-k-distinct-characters-medium)</b>.
 We can use a <b>HashMap</b> to remember the frequencies of all characters in the given pattern.
-Our goal will be to match all the characters from this <b>HashMap</b> with a sliding window in the given string.
+Our goal will be to match all the characters from this <b>HashMap</b> with a<i>sliding window</i>in the given string.
 Here are the steps of our algorithm:
 - Create a <b>HashMap</b> to calculate the frequencies of all characters in the pattern.
 - Iterate through the string, adding one character at a time in the <i>sliding window</i>.
 - If the character being added matches a character in the <b>HashMap</b>, decrement its frequency in the map.
 If the character frequency becomes zero, we got a complete match.